How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 What if you’re setting up Google Analytics for the first time?
 The good news is that it only takes a few minutes to configure Google Analytics—then it will work away collecting data without you needing to do anything.

-Plus, your brand new Google Analytics account will automatically be using Google Analytics 4.
+Your brand new Google Analytics account will automatically use Google Analytics 4.

 Here’s how to create your account.